adaniels21487/logs-downloader/README.md

 Both of these can be downloaded using apt-get, pip or any other installer, depending on the operating system in use.

-**Running the script as a service on Debian systems:**
+**Running the script as a service on upstart systems - https://en.wikipedia.org/wiki/Upstart#Adoption**

- - You can run the script as a service on Linux systems by using the configuration file - **linux_service_configuration/incapsulaLogs.conf**
+ - You can run the script as a service on upstart Linux systems by using the configuration file - **linux_service_configuration/incapsulaLogs.conf**
  -  You should modify the following parameters in the configuration file according to your environment:
 	 1. **`$USER$`** - The user that will execute the script
 	 2. **`$GROUP$`** - The group name that will execute the script